 The apartment is an airy, bright, elegant, and spacious one-bedroom that has been meticulously decorated and outfitted for its owners.
 On the third floor (fourth floor American) of a venerable 19th-century stone building, the Rue Cujas apartment elegantly combines French life, history and architecture with all the modern conveniences.
 The living room is finely detailed with exquisitely comfortable yet impeccably tasteful furnishings.
 The fully equipped gourmet kitchen opens onto the dining room and living room and the bathroom features a full size bath tub.
+Video visit.

 - Sleeps upto 4 people

 - Gourmet kitchen wares with fine china, crystal, silver-plate.

 - Original art throughout

 - Texturized natural stone wall in living room

 - Kitchen backsplash mirrored over polished natural stone counter

 - Custom painted kitchen cabinets with both stainless steel and matching cabinet appliance panels.